johbot1/PyApp/README.md

     https://pip.pypa.io/en/stable/installation/

 # How To Run:
-1) Download the files here
+1) Download the files to a directory or to your desktop
 2) Navigate to the folder where you downloaded your files using the terminal / cmd prompt
 3) Setup your virtual environment
     Windows: `venv\Scripts\activate`